No Need To Get Screened For Celiac Unless You Have Symptoms, Panel Says

 "It's not uncommon for people to come to the doctor and ask if they should be avoiding gluten, and if they might have celiac disease and if they should be tested."

-On Tuesday, the task force announced there is not enough evidence to recommend that patients without symptoms of celiac disease should be screened for the condition.
+On Tuesday, the task force announced there is not enough evidence to recommend, or not recommend, that patients without symptoms of celiac disease should be screened for the condition.

 "There are a group of individuals who have asymptomatic celiac or have subtle symptoms," says Krist.
 "Our main message is just that there really isn't evidence right now to say whether checking people if they don't have any signs or symptoms is beneficial."